whitevanillaskies/whitebloom/docs/open_whitebloom.md

 The file format.
 What exists on disk and what it means.

 - **Board format.** The `.wb.json` schema: nodes, edges, version, field semantics.
+- **Inbox format.** `board.inbox.json` sits alongside `board.wb.json`.
+It is a queue of agent proposals, each containing a `description`, a `rationale`, an `atomic` flag, and an array of serialized commands.
+This file is part of the spec — any compliant implementation must be able to read and write it.
 - **Directory conventions.** `blossoms/` for assets whose primary creation and editing path is whitebloom (internal-default modules). `res/` for assets that originate outside whitebloom and open in native apps (external-default modules: images, video, spreadsheets, documents).
-One file per asset. `res/.thumbs/` holds auto-generated previews; it is not part of the spec and should not be committed.
+One file per asset. `res/.thumbs/` and `res/.inbox-snapshots/` hold auto-generated content; they are not part of the spec and should not be committed.
 - **Node semantics.** Buds (bloomable, always have a `resource`) vs leaves (inline, do not bloom).
 - **Field reference.** `id`, `kind`, `type`, `position`, `size`, `label`, `content`, `resource`.
 Edge fields: `id`, `from`, `to`, `label`.
 - **Versioning.** Schema version in the board file.
 Changing the schema is a breaking change.